 In this poem, the American poet, Louis Simpson talks about how modern culture lacks the basic spirit of harmony and compassion.
 ‘Lines Written Near San Francisco’ is a postmodern poem.
 Here, the poet presents an ironic representation of the modern age.
 Most importantly, being an American poem, the poet mainly focuses on American culture.
 Moreover, the rise of towering buildings along with the presence of the military grip the country in a manner that it loses the essence of humanity, simplicity.

-Summary of Lines Written Near San Francisco
+Explore Lines Written Near San Francisco

 The poet, Simpson sets the mood of the poem from the very first stanza.
 In the first section, the poet refers to the opera singers who once mesmerized the people with their unique voices.
 Thereafter, in the next section of the poem, the poet describes how the brick-and-mortar dots the city.
 The city lacks the free lands where once poets like Simpson, Walt Whitman wandered and composed poems.
 In the last section of the poem, Simpson presents dark imagery.
 Here, the speaker laments the loss of innocence for the rise of harsh modernity.